 You'll find thousands of members just like you getting their squat on each and every day.
 We'll also be posting articles, answering your questions and being generally supportive of each other — regardless of fitness level or goals.

 4. Break up the total into smaller sets.

 Day one you hit the ground running with 50 total squats.
-Now if you’re new to working out or it’s been a while since your last workout, that may seem intimidating.
+If you're new to working out or it's been a while since your last workout, that may seem intimidating.